eh3rrera/ocpj8-notes/10-Java-Concurrency/4-Use-java.util.concurrent-collections-and-classes-including-CyclicBarrier-and-CopyOnWriteArrayList.md

 **Throws Exception**: If the attempted operation is not possible immediately, an exception is thrown.
 **Special Value**: If the attempted operation is not possible immediately, a special value is returned (often true / false).
-**Blocks**: If the attempted operation is not possible immedidately, the method call blocks until it is.
+**Blocks**: If the attempted operation is not possible immediately, the method call blocks until it is.
-**Times Out**: If the attempted operation is not possible immedidately, the method call blocks until it is, but waits no longer than the given timeout.
+**Times Out**: If the attempted operation is not possible immediately, the method call blocks until it is, but waits no longer than the given timeout.

 It is not possible to insert null into a BlockingQueue.
 If you try to insert null, the BlockingQueue will throw a NullPointerException.